rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ## Using the keys with an Aruba CX swtich

-The Aruba CX swtiches are easy to set up for SSH and public key access.
+The Aruba CX switches are easy to set up for SSH and public key access.
 They support strong cipher suites adn it's easy to reset the cipher suite if you remove some and your client can't connect.
 I personally think they set the standard for how the SSH server implentation should be done on network devices.

 ### Initial setup